 Limited Investment Options

-Public allows investments in certain high-value stocks that Public lists alphabetically on its website.
-ETFs or exchange-traded funds also are options.
+The public allows investments in certain high-value stocks that it lists alphabetically on its website.
+ETFs, or exchange-traded funds, are also options.
 ETFs are a way to diversify and manage risk.

 They are similar to mutual funds but are not professionally managed.
 They also trade throughout the day.
-The Public app also offers the opportunity to invest in a wide variety of cryptocurrencies, also listed on the website.
+The Public app offers the opportunity to invest in a wide variety of cryptocurrencies, which are also listed on the website.

-Finally, Public offers the option to invest in alternative asset classes.
-These asset classes include NFTs (or nonfungible tokens), fine art, and collectibles.
+Finally, Public offers the option to invest in alternative asset classes, including NFTs (or nonfungible tokens), fine art, and collectibles.

-The downside is that, although Public offers a variety of different types of investments, it doesn’t offer mutual funds, bonds, or options.
+The downside is that although Public offers various types of investments, it doesn’t offer mutual funds, bonds, or options.
 These are more advanced options that I’m not quite ready for yet.

 However, I might want to invest in them in the future.
-If I choose to go with Public for most of my investing, I’ll have to use another app.
-Robinhood, allows me to invest in options.
+If I choose Public for most of my investing, I must use another app.
+Robinhood allows me to invest in options.

-Also, Titan Invest allows investment in real estate, real estate, and private credit, as well as crypto.
-Titan, however, offers only managed stocks and requires a $100 minimum.
+Also, Titan Invest allows investment in real estate, private credit, and crypto.
+Titan offers only managed stocks and requires a $100 minimum.
 It also has a 1 percent fee.

 No Tax Strategies

-With Public, I’m on my own for investing and for managing my taxes.
+With Public, I’m on my own to invest and manage my taxes.
 The app doesn’t offer a tax harvesting strategy as some apps do.

 No Margin Loans